-- 1. The victim is aware that criminal charges can be made with local law enforcement officials; - The prompt assistance of campus administration, or Rasmussen management at the request of the victin, in notifying the appropriate law enforcement officials of a sexual assault incident; - A sexual assault victim's participation in and the presence of the victim's attorney or other support person at any campus or college facility disciplinary proceeding concerning a sexual assault complaint; - 4.
-Notice to a sexual assault victim of the outcome of any campus or college facility disciplinary proceeding concerning a sexual assault complaint, consistent with laws relating to data practices; - 5.
-The complete and prompt assistance of campus administration, or Rasmussen management at the direction of law enforcement authorities, in obtaining, securing, and maintaining evidence in connection with a sexual assault incident; - The assistance of campus administration or Rasmussen management in preserving, for a sexual assault complaint or victim, materials relevant to a campus disciplinary proceeding; - 7.
-The assistance of campus and/or other Rasmussen personnel, in cooperation with the appropriate law enforcement authorities, at a sexual assault victim's request, in shielding the victim from unwanted contact with the alleged assailant, including transfer of the victim to alternative classes; and - 8.
-Further information can be obtained from the following source:
+- 1. The victim is aware that criminal charges can be made with local law enforcement officials; - The prompt assistance of campus administration, or Rasmussen College management at the request of the victim, in notifying the appropriate aw enforcement officials of a sexual assault incident; - A sexual assault victim's participation in and the presence of the victim's attorney or other support person at any campus or college facility disciplinary proceeding concerning a sexual assault complaint; - Notice to a sexual assault victim of the outcome of any campus or college facility disciplinary proceeding concerning a sexual assault complaint, consistent with laws relating to data practices; - 5.
+The complete and prompt assistance of campus administration, or Rasmussen College management at the direction of law enforcement authorities, in obtaining, securing, and maintaining evidence in connection with a sexual assault heident: - The assistance of campus administration or Rasmussen College management in preserving, for a sexual assault complaint or victim, materials relevant to a campus disciplinary proceeding; - 7.
+The assistance of campus and/or other Rasmussen College personnel, in cooperation with the appropriate bw enforcement authorities, at a sexual assault victim's request, in shielding the victim from unwanted contact with the alleged assailant, including transfer of the victim to alternative classes; and - 8.
+Further information can be obtained from the following sources:

-Florida Commission on Human Relations 2009 Apalachee Parkway, Suite 100 Tallahassee, FL 32301 Phone: 850-488-7082 Toll-Free: 1-800-342-8170 Fax: 850-488-5291 Website: fchr.state.fl.us E-Mail: fchrinfo@fchr.myflorida.com
+Florida Commission on Human Relations 2009 Apalachee Parkway, Suite 100 Tallahassee, FL 32301 Phone: 850-488-7082 Toll-Free: 1-800-342-8170 Fax: 850-488-5291 Website: fchr.state.fl.us Email: fchrinfo@fchr.myflorida.com For Those with Communication Impairments: The Florida Relay Service Voice (statewide) 711 TDD ASCII 800-955-1339 TDD Baudot 800-955-8771